home-assistant/hadashboard/README.md

 # Configuring The Dashboard
 Hadashboard is a Dashing app, so make sure to read all the instructions on http://dashing.io to learn how to add widgets to your dashboard, as well as how to create new widgets.

-MNake a copy of  `dashboards/main.erb` and call it main.erb, then edit thif file to reference the items you want to display and control and to get the layout that you want.
+Make a copy of  `dashboards/main.erb` and call it main.erb, then edit this file to reference the items you want to display and control and to get the layout that you want.

 The basic anatomy of a widget is this:
 ``` html